Riyadh: Climate

 Riyadh has a hot desert climate (Köppen Climate Classification BWh), with long, extremely hot summers and short, very mild winters.
-The average high temperature in August is 43.9 C. If it was not for the elevation the city was on, Riyadh would experience an even hotter climate.
-The city experiences very little precipitation, especially in summer, but receives a fair amount of rain in March and April.
+The average high temperature in July is 43.9 C. If not for its elevation Riyadh would experience an even hotter climate.
+The city experiences very little precipitation, especially during the summer, but receives a fair amount of rain in March and April.
 It is also known to have dust storms during which the dust can be so thick that visibility is under 10 m.
-On 1 and 2 April 2015, a massive dust storm hit Riyadh, causing suspension of classes in many schools in the area and cancellation of hundreds of flights, both domestic and international.
+On 1 and 2 April 2015, a massive dust storm hit Riyadh, causing the suspension of classes in many schools in the area and the cancellation of hundreds of flights, both domestic and international.

 City districts

 Riyadh is divided into fourteen branch municipalities, in addition to the Diplomatic Quarter.
 Each branch municipality in turn contains several districts, amounting to over 130 in total, though some districts are divided between more than one branch municipality.
-The branch municipalities are Al-Shemaysi, Irqah, Al-Ma'athar, Al-Olayya, Al-Aziziyya, Al-Malaz, Al-Selayy, Nemar, Al-Neseem, Al-Shifa, Al-'Urayja, Al-Bat'ha, Al-Ha'ir, Al-Rawdha, and Al-Shimal ("the North").
-Olaya District is the commercial heart of the city, with accommodation, entertainment, dining and shopping options.
-The Kingdom Centre, Al Faisalyah, and Al-Tahlya Street are the area's most prominent landmarks.
-The center of the city, Al-Bathaa and Al-Deerah, is also its oldest part.
+The branch municipalities are Al-Shemaysi, Irqah, Al-Ma'athar, Al-Olaya, Al-Aziziyya, Al-Malaz, Al-Selayy, Nemar, Al-Neseem, Al-Shifa, Al-'Urayja, Al-Bat'ha, Al-Ha'ir, Al-Rawdha, and Al-Shamal ("the North").
+Al-Olaya District is the commercial heart of the city, with accommodation, entertainment, dining and shopping options.
+The Kingdom Centre, Al-Faisaliah, and Al-Tahlya Street are the area's most prominent landmarks.
+The center of the city, Al-Bateha and Al-Deerah, is also its oldest part.

 Some of the main districts of Riyadh are: